 Ask an Artist: Jun Akimoto, Kodo member

-by Truly Render
+By Truly Render

 The traditional Japanese drumming ensemble Kodo was last in Ann Arbor in 2008.
 The group was a hands-down hit with audiences of all ages.
 Kodo returns to Hill Auditorium next Wednesday, February 23 with songs from their January 2011 release, Akatsuki.
 When we asked Kodo member Jun Akimoto if he would be game for responding to fan questions prior to the performance via umsLobby.org, he was more than happy to connect directly with UMS audiences.
 Read on for his outstanding responses to fan questions, submitted from Kodo enthusiasts via email and the UMS Facebook page.